maxlinc/polytrix/README.md

 ### Setup

-The Polytrix test suites are defined by `polytrix.yml`.
+The Crosstest test suites are defined by `crosstest.yml`.
 This file defines the implementors you want to test and the test scenarios that they share.
-A simple Polytrix setup looks like this:
+A simple Crosstest setup looks like this:

 ```yaml
 ---